 When a consumer purchases a product they assume that the product is safe and does the job it claims to do.
 Product manufacturers, designers, and retailers have a responsibility to consumers to do so.
-Unfortunately, some products make it to the market without first being guaranteed safe for public use and consumption.
+Unfortunately, some products make it to the market without first guaranteeing safety for public use and consumption.

 Sometimes, companies find out about the issue and recall the product.
 While other times the problem is brought to light by someone being injured as a result of use.
-When a person is injured or dies after using a defective product the manufacturer, designer or retailer may be liable.
+When a person gets injured or dies after using a defective product the manufacturer, designer or retailer may be liable.

-There are three different types of liability for injury or death caused by a product.
+There are three different types of liability for injury or death caused by defective products.